AahanKotian/ZomatoStockPrediction/README.md

+# ZomatoStockPrediction

-# ZomatoStockPredictionIn this project, we delve into the fascinating realm of stock market analysis using Python.
+In this project, we delve into the fascinating realm of stock market analysis using Python.
 Our dataset comprises historical stock data of Zomato, a leading online food delivery platform.
 Through meticulous data analysis and visualization, we aim to uncover insights into the company's stock performance over time.

 Key Findings: